daxzel/ororo-ios/README.md

 ![Alt text](/screenshots/4.png?raw=250x)
 ![Alt text](/screenshots/5.png?raw=250x)

-*Currently App is not deployed to App Store.
-So you have build and deploy it yourself.*
+*This App is not yet submitted to the App Store.
+Use Xcode (Mac OS) to install the app on your device*
-*You need to have Mac OS to do that*

 Instructions:
   1. Register on https://developer.apple.com/register/